racketscript/racketscript/CONTRIBUTING.md

 #### Get familiar with the tools

-Get familiar with the tools used for development such as `racks`, `traceur`, `babel`, `make`, `fixture.rkt` etc. See the various targets available in `Makefile` for usage examples.
+Get familiar with the tools used for development such as `racks`, `nodejs`, `babel`, `make`, `fixture.rkt` etc. See the various targets available in `Makefile` for usage examples.